tommycrest/yourTaskManager/README.md

 https://www.paypal.me/TommyCrestanello

-Or simply send BTC direcly here: 1DjHP57CUgV81dzTWvrGKeC8Nzbu3zriHa
+Or you can donate to this BTC address: 1DjHP57CUgV81dzTWvrGKeC8Nzbu3zriHa